Reviews

 A perfect day out for locals, especially families, with kids' activities in abundance and unusual retail opportunites as well as the organic 'Ragged Rose' bar and a couple of stages...
 Ragged Hedge is probably a very good thing, it just didn't seem quite right for us in our current incarnation.

 I didn't get many photos...
 I tried sending Dave out to be a roving camera-man but he didn't rove far on crutches (a daily mission up the compost loo steps and a little light washing up while standing on one leg was about all he could manage).
-Here's a tiny selection anyway Photos by Elf & Smiley D
+Ah, bless.

 Solfest, Cumbria, Aug '07